milanP96/django_table_builder/README.md

 To use api you can you should autorize yourself, so need create superuser and get token and attach it to headers in form "Token xxxxxxx"

+### If you do not want to run it locally you can use api [here](http://164.90.176.230:8001/api/schema/swagger-ui/) where I created superuser for you with credentials:
+username: tester

+password: testerpassword